-A seasoned and savvy strategic thinker and implementer, David has nearly two decades of experience and a reputation as “the solution” his repeat clients turn to when they need to solve a complex problem, identify a bold strategy, or implement the (near) impossible.
+David is seasoned and savvy strategic thinker who excels at delivering results.
+And with two decades of experience, David has earned a reputation as “the solution” his real estate clients repeatedly turn to when they need to solve a complex problem, identify a bold strategy, or implement the (near) impossible.

-Born in the Pacific Northwest, David attended from Western Washington University in Bellingham, WA earning a degree in Political Science with emphasis in public policy and administration.
+Born in the Pacific Northwest, David graduated from Western Washington University with a Political Science degree with a study focus in public policy and administration.
 He graduated Pi Sigma Alpha (National Political Science Honor Society).

 In 2007, David founded the predecessor to Toyer Strategic Consulting, serving public and private sector clients across the Pacific Northwest.
-Two early successes were saving Willis Hall Winery from closure and guiding the Lake Stevens School District through a realignment of elementary school enrollment boundaries.
+Two early successes came as he saved Willis Hall Winery from closure and guided the Lake Stevens School District through a major realignment of elementary school enrollment boundaries.

-In 2009, the City of Webster City, Iowa contracted Toyer to lead the 8,000-person community’s response to the closure of two Electrolux facilities and loss of over 1,000 jobs.
+Two years later the City of Webster City, Iowa (pop.
+8,000) contracted with Toyer to lead the community’s response to the closing of several Electrolux facilities and loss of over 1,000 jobs.
 Spearheading the creation of an economic development recovery plan for the city, Toyer helped the City identify their economic development assets (buildings, land, utilities, etc.), complete a targeted industry analysis, modify industrial electric rates, negotiate the acquisition of real estate assets from Electrolux, and support the expansion of several existing businesses.

-Most recently, David served three years as the Director of Economic Development for the Greater Burlington Partnership in Burlington, Iowa.
-His leadership led to the creation of over 700 new primary jobs and a quarter of a billion in new private capital investment, gaining recognition for Greater Burlington as the first city be ranked in back-to-back years as Site Selection Magazine’s #1 Metro on the Mississippi for economic momentum and the #1 Metro in the U.S. for Purchasing Power (SmartAsset).
+Leaving Webster City in 2013, David was named the Director of Economic Development for the Greater Burlington Partnership in Burlington, Iowa.
+His leadership led to the creation of over 700 new primary sector jobs and a quarter of a billion in new private capital investment, gaining national recognition when Greater Burlington was ranked in back-to-back years as Site Selection Magazine’s #1 Metro on the Mississippi for economic momentum (“Big Muddy Cup”) and SmartAsset’s #1 Metro in the U.S. for Purchasing Power.

 More About David

 David is married with three kids.
 He is a die-hard SEAHAWKS fan (Go 12s!) and his company’s casual Fridays get replaced by Blue Fridays during football season.
-David also enjoys fishing, kayaking, golfing and tennis.
+David is also an avid fisherman and golfer.